Understanding County Finances

 Principal Balance by Type and Fiscal Year

 The chart and corresponding table below outline Travis County Debt Obligations by fiscal year including both tax supported and revenue supported bonds.
 The totals reflect the balance as of the close of each fiscal year.
-Increases from year to year indicate that new debt was issued, either from a bond election or certificates of obligations authorized by the County Courts.
+Increases from year to year indicate that new debt was issued, either from a bond election or certificates of obligations authorized by the County Commissioner's Court.
 Decreases in debt are indicative of debt service payments or bond refundings.
-Users can interact with the chart and corresponding table.
-Filter data in the table by selecting any year in the chart.

 Inflation Adjusted Debt

 The Consumer Price Index (CPI) is a measure that examines the weighted average of prices from one year to the next.
 Changes in the CPI are used to assess price changes associated with the cost of living.
 By assigning the current fiscal year as the base year, the Bureau of Labor Statistics calculated the associated multiplication factor needed to compare the rate of inflation from one year to the next.
 Additionally, the Per Capita value displays the average debt burden for the population within the county.

 Inflation Adjusted Debt Per Capita